What we do...

 And these services are provided at no charge.

 We apply a proven process that helps the child regain their sense of self-worth and belonging and Bikers C.A.R.E. remains by the child's side throughout the recovery process.
 Two qualified members are assigned as the primary point of contact to the child and are available to that child 24/7/365.

 We are available to assist children on a case-by-case basis.

-Our primary mission is to "Protect" and "Restore".
+Our second and third action pillars are "Protect" and "Restore".
 To that end, we employ a therapy technique developed by a leading child play therapist over 20 years ago.
 Since that time, the process has been adopted by similar organizations all around the globe.
 Originally applied primarily to children suffering sexual abuse and facing the terror of having to testify in court against their abuser, the process is also effective for any child that is suffering from the trauma abuse can cause; unable to sleep, nightmares, and acting out in school or social situations, as examples.

 If the child is required to act as a witness in a criminal proceeding, and if requested by the custodial guardian, we will support and accompany that child through the legal process, including accompanying them on depositions and court hearings.
 We will help support the child through the challenges they face in these proceedings as well as shield them from any attempts by the perpetrator (or the friends and family of) from impacting the child's ability to testify.
 We have seen that, even if the child's case is not found in their favor, the act of being able to face their abuser and tell their story to the world can jumpstart their recovery, and empower them to lead a normal life.

 In addition to helping children on an individual basis, Bikers C.A.R.E. works with foster agencies in the communities it serves to support their efforts.